vinayakj76/free-ai-chatbot/README.md

-﻿## Free AI Chatbot using OpenRouter API - Run LLMs locally free wiout hosting on your machine
+﻿## Free AI Chatbot using OpenRouter API - Run LLMs locally free without hosting on your machine

 A lightweight, privacy-focused, single-page chat interface that connects to the OpenRouter API.
 This project allows users to interact with various AI models (including free ones) without needing a backend server or complex setup.